mjarus008/books/README.md

 	lein clean
 	lein fig:min

 ## License

 Copyright © 2018 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+## Todo
+* Fix loading screens
+* Create this as a template for future Firebase based projects
+    * sha: `9830af4b08fb568535de33e4b408651695f44d3a`